All Episodes

 I would argue there's probably a couple of reasons.

-One is it was a uh highly contested election year, and that wouldn't I'm just being honest.
+One is it was a highly contested election year.

 And Colin Kaepernick and what was going on there offended many people.

-I don't I don't feel like tuning into the NFL if this is what I'm gonna see.
+And as a result, people said, you know what, I don't feel like tuning into the NFL if this is what I'm going to see.

-Colin Kaepernick is a is an American he's free to do anything he wants.
+He's free to do anything he wants.

-I believe in freedom of speech, full complete freedom of speech.
+I believe in freedom of speech, full, complete freedom of speech.

 Anyway, NBC News reported there were hundreds of demonstrators in New York City at the NFL headquarters in New York City, which I never even knew existed in New York City, to show their support for Colin Kaepernick.

-He's of course the former quarterback.
+He's, of course, the former quarterback.

 And so far this year, Kaepernick has yet to be signed by an NFL team ahead of this season.

-And I'd argue the only way that he probably gets picked up by a team is if in fact somebody's quarterback or two quarterbacks end up getting injured on a particular team.
+And I'd argue the only way that he probably gets picked up by a team is if, in fact, somebody's quarterback or two quarterbacks end up getting injured on a particular team.

 Maybe somebody at that point might pick him up.